ProfCupcake/CUPLIB/Zeus Request System/README.md

 - Dead Simple setup
 - Minimal interface through actions only
 - Allowed curators can be defined by selected units or by player IDs
-- Automatically handles respawns
+- Automatically handles respawns and disconnects

 Planned:
-- Disconnect handler

 ## Installation